Cannon Hill

 The Cannon Hill Anglican College catchment premium

 Cannon Hill Anglican College is the single most important value driver in this suburb.
 Families with children aged five to twelve actively target Cannon Hill specifically because of CHAC, and the buyer competition that creates is concentrated and predictable.
-Streets within comfortable walking distance of the school -- Wynnum Road, Homestead Street, Morcom Street and the surrounding residential grid -- consistently attract a broader and better-qualified pool of buyers than equivalent homes further from the catchment boundary.
+Streets within comfortable walking distance of the school, Wynnum Road, Homestead Street, Morcom Street and the surrounding residential grid, consistently attract a broader and better-qualified pool of buyers than equivalent homes further from the catchment boundary.

 If you are selling a home that falls within or near the CHAC catchment, that is a material selling point and it should be front and centre in your campaign.
 I know which buyers on my database are actively searching for catchment properties and I reach them directly before the wider market even sees the listing.